fred-smu/project1.1/readme.md

 API's: for our api's we used two different api's hosted on https://rapidapi.com/.
 The first, is yahoo finance at https://rapidapi.com/apidojo/api/yahoo-finance1.
 The second, is investor's exchange at https://rapidapi.com/eec19846/api/investors-exchange-iex-trading.

+Currency.js: we used this library to work with the above api's https://currency.js.org/.

 Project Link: https://github.com/fred-smu/project1.1